Poorvikanp/Poorvika-N-P/README.md

 # 💫 About Me:

-🎓 Computer Science Student passionate about AI & Data Science 🤖 Building impactful solutions in Healthcare + Artificial Intelligence
+🎓 Information Science Student passionate about AI & Data Science 🤖 Building impactful solutions in Healthcare + Artificial Intelligence

 🔭 Currently working on: